Back

 1. The first thing you have to do is to create a developer’s account in each app market.

-2. The second step is to read through the deployment guidelines and to check that your app matches all the rules.
+2. The second step is to read through the deployment guidelines and to check that your app follows all the rules.
 They are different for the App Store and Google Play.
-If there’s a discrepancy there’s a risk that the app stores will not approve your application.
+If there’s a discrepancy, there’s a risk that the app stores will not approve your application.

 3. Test your app thoroughly before publication.
 Check that the app works as expected.

 4. Publish your app.
 Deploying to the Google Play store normally takes about 2-3 days.
-Apple’s review process isn’t that rapid because they analyze each app separately.
+Apple’s review process isn’t that fast, because they analyze each app separately.

-We have an old hand at it.
-Here’s our detailed guide on how to deploy a mobile app.
+We have plenty of experience here.
+Check out our detailed guide on how to deploy a mobile app.

 Step 9.
 Measure success with mobile app metrics